andrewabarca/bizible.en/help/bizible-and-dynamics/getting-started-with-bizible-and-dynamics/microsoft-dynamics-crm-installation-guide.md

    ![](assets/microsoft-dynamics-crm-installation-guide-15.png)

-## Configuring your Connections and Data Providers {configuring-your-connections-and-data-providers}
+## Configuring your Connections and Data Providers {#configuring-your-connections-and-data-providers}

 Once you've logged-in to the Bizible application as a user in the BizibleAdmins group within the Adobe Admin Console, it's time to set up your various data connections.